Salad109/library-management/README.md

 - Author management with many-to-many relationships to books
 - Copy tracking with status management (available, borrowed, reserved, lost)
 - Customer management
-- Borrowing and reservation system
+- Borrowing and reservation system with optimistic locking to prevent concurrency issues
 - Authentication and authorization with Spring Security and password hashing
+- Comprehensive integration and unit testing
 - Application monitoring with Prometheus and Grafana
-- Comprehensive integration and unit testing
+- Detailed API documentation with Swagger
+- Docker Compose setup for easy deployment
+- Caching book catalog with Caffeine
+- Logs in JSON format with MDC
+- CI with GitHub Actions
 - Frontend for staff operations using Thymeleaf and Bootstrap

 ## Tech Stack